NarrativeTeam/exifyay/README.md

 JpegEncoderEXIF comes from.

 JpegEncoderEXIF uses libexif and provides a higher-level interface to set Exif data.
-We made GPS functions public and added a function to unset tags.
+We have added a function to unset tags and have extended the GPS support.

 libexif performs the heavy lifting that lets us read and write Exif data. libjpeg is part of the exif tool closely related to libexif.